OpenRiak/riak_kv/docs/ReplicationGuide.md

   - The `r` value on the fetch of a replication object from the source (if it has not been queued), and the `w` value on the `PUSH` of the object into the sink.
   - The default is `one`, to ensure a minimal delay in real-time replication, but it is recommended to use the safer option of `quorum` instead.
   - Setting to a value other than `one` will reduce the risk of mailbox overloads related to replication backlogs.
+  - A third option of `all` may be used;
+    - This will ensure that workers move at the pace of the slowest vnode.
+    - This is only to be used if there are repeated issues with replication-related load prompting vnode mailbox overload scenarios, where it is not possible to resolve those issues through reducing worker counts.
 - `replrtq_prompt_max_seconds`;
   - The peer discovery is refreshed periodically based on this timer.
   - if a node is joined, downed or left; the change in peer availability will be detected at the next prompt.